vk-cs/terraform-provider-vkcs/docs/resources/compute_instance.md

 - `access_ip_v4` optional *string* &rarr;  The first detected Fixed IPv4 address.

 - `admin_pass` optional sensitive *string* &rarr;  The administrative password to assign to the server.
-This attribute allows you to set or change a password only on an already created server.
+For some images, the password must meet certain requirements, which can be found here: https://cloud.vk.com/docs/en/computing/iaas/service-management/vm/vm-manage. <br>**Note:** If the password does not meet these requirements, the resource creation may hang until the timeout due to repeated attempts to set the password.

 - `availability_zone` optional *string* &rarr;  The availability zone in which to create the server.
 Conflicts with `availability_zone_hints`.
 Changing this creates a new server.